ldgabbay/jwplayer/fl5/doc/publishers/embedding.rst

 When the page is loading, the JW Player is automatically instantiated on top of the *<div>*.
 By default, the player is rendered in Flash.
 If Flash is not supported (e.g. on an iPad), the player is rendered in HTML5.

-The *flashplayer* option (to tell the javascript where the SWF resides) is just one of many `configuration options <http://www.longtailvideo.com/support/jw-player/jw-player-for-flash-v5/12536/configuration-options>`_ available for configuring the JW Player.
+The *flashplayer* option (to tell the JavaScript where the SWF resides) is just one of many `configuration options <http://www.longtailvideo.com/support/jw-player/jw-player-for-flash-v5/12536/configuration-options>`_ available for configuring the JW Player.

 Here's another setup example, this time using a *<video>* tag instead of a generic div:

 .. code-block:: html

     <video
-        file="/uploads/video.mp4"
+        src="/uploads/video.mp4"
         height="270"
         id="container"
         poster="/uploads/image.jpg"